bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 I still needed to write the code to get a URL from somewhere, call the `Linkifier.geneateLink()` function, and do something with the resulting link.

-While debugging the module I was using a very simple test script that was little more than the following:
+While debugging the module, I was using a very simple test script that was little more than the following:

 ```javascript
 import { Linkifier } from '@bartificer/linkify';